 Your ability to really profit from your blog is largely determined by how targeted your traffic is.
 Blogging for profits isn’t about getting thousands of hits a month that have no interest in your content.
 If these visitors don’t care about your topic, you’ll never make a penny.

-Some of the most effective ways to drive targeted traffic to your blog include: using social media, guest blogging on complimentary sites and optimizing your blog for relevant keywords.
+Some of the most effective ways to drive targeted traffic to your blog include: using social media, guest blogging on complementary sites and optimizing your blog for relevant keywords.

 I regularly guest blog on other sites to reach a new audience and attract targeted traffic